 Welcome to St. Aidan's Chapel

-St. Aidan's Chapel is open for twelve Sundays each summer, from late June to early September.
+St. Aidan's Chapel is open for twelve Sundays this summer, from June 26 through Sept.
+11, 2022

 St. Aidan's, an Episcopal summer chapel, is home to a devoted and vibrant community that welcomes warmly persons of all faiths to our services.
 For many people, St. Aidan’s is the alternative to their home church, to others, it is their only house of worship.
 Often churchgoers attend services while visiting family and friends on vacation.
 Celebrating Christ’s love and teachings in a charming and historic summer setting is only part of what makes St. Aidan's so unique.